BlckTitan/hospitality_mgt_app/ai/prd.md

 ## Project Overview

 - **Product name**: Hospitality Management Suite (working title)
+- **Project Vision**: To develop a comprehensive software that empowers hospitality businesses (hotels, motels, resorts, B&Bs) to streamline operations, ensure profitability, maximize revenue and ultimately ensure efficient financial management.
+Hospitality manager will serve as a central hub for managing reservation, front-desk activities, housekeeping, billing and guest relations.
 - **Purpose**: Provide a finance-first operations platform for hospitality businesses—especially small/medium hotels, guest houses, and boutique resorts—so they can monitor profitability, automate accounting workflows, and coordinate operational teams from a single source of truth.
 - **Primary value props**: real-time financial visibility, user-friendly cross-platform experience, automated compliance-ready records, and streamlined integrations with POS, payroll, and booking channels.